qiangwu2/SLM-tinyStories/README.md

 # Implementation of Small language model on TinyStories

-This is a solution to the HW1 of Stanford CS 336 in 25Spring, which mainly contains an implementation from scratch on a small language model on the TinyStories dataset.
+This is an from-scratch implementation of a small language model on the TinyStories dataset by following the instructions of HW1, Stanford CS 336 in 25Spring.

 ===================================================================================================================